blhoward2/yogabook_patches/README.md

 ### 1. Apply Kernel Patch

-Until upstreamed, you must manually apply the kerenl [patch](/patches/yogabook9i-hid-6.17.5.patch) to add the appropriate quirks to the device.
+Until upstreamed, you must manually apply the kernel [patch](/patches/yogabook9i-hid.patch) to add the appropriate quirks to the device.

 This is very distribution specific and I will not support this step.

 ### 2. Apply udev rules

-You must apply udev rules to ensure that libinput groups the devices by the physical screen instead of all as one device.
+You must apply udev rules to:

+- Ensure that libinput groups the devices by the physical screen instead of all as one device
+- Supply a CUSTOM_ID that allows the devices to be differentiated in window managers
+- Apply a matrix to the top touch and tablet

 #### NixOS